microsoft/encoder-decoder-slm/README.md

  - 💾 11-16% less memory usage
  - ⚡ 22% fewer FLOPs for sequence generation

+We note that our work focuses on architectural comparisons rather than competing with recent SLM developments (e.g., SmolLM, MobileLLM).
+Our analysis isolates the fundamental advantages of encoder-decoder versus decoder-only designs in sub-1B parameter regimes, with particular emphasis on deployment efficiency.

 ![Architectural Comparison](IntroFigure.png)
 *Architectural Efficiency in SLMs.
 Left: Comparison of architectures where encoder-decoder creates a fixed input representation with KV cache only for output, while decoder-only requires growing KV caches for both input and output.
 Top right: Inference time scaling with input length, showing encoder-decoder's efficient fixed-representation approach versus decoder-only's steeper computational growth.
 Bottom right: Performance across tasks showing encoder-decoder's advantages at fixed compute budget, further enhanced by KD.*